Validation

 Warning

-When validating data that contains non-string values, such as JSON data, it is recommended to use Strict Rules.
+When validating data that contains non-string values, such as JSON data, you should use Strict Rules.

 The Traditional Rules implicitly assume that string values are validated, and the input value may be converted implicitly to a string value.
 It works for most basic cases like validating POST data.